 David Simpson -

 Keith is a Reader Emeritus in Environmental Sciences at the University of East Anglia.
 He is a Chartered Civil Engineer with experience of Landslide Hazards particularly in Hong Kong and Trinidad.
 In the 1990s the focus of his work in the Environment shifted to the areas of Energy and Carbon Reduction.
 He is the Immediate Past President of the Rotary Club of Norwich and is also District Environment Officer for District 1080.
 He is also District 1080 Environment Officer and in 2013-14 will also be AG North East.
 He has also been asked to serve on the rIBi Environment Group for 2013-14.

 Paul McIntee - Literacy [firstname.lastname@example.org]

 Paul worked for many years in commerce and technology.
 For the last six years he has worked for himself as a management consultant.
 With experience as a school governor and in school organisation at county level, Paul was invited to participate in the Rotary Literacy Project.
 He has visited several clubs and talked about literacy and what we, as "un-trained yet willing volunteers" could consider doing.
 He would be happy to talk to your club.
 'Paul is the Literacy Coordinator for District 1080.

 David Crerar - Vocational Service

 David is a Chartered Chemical Engineer and spent most of his working life transferring fertiliser production technology to manufacturers worldwide.
-In Rotary for over 25 years, he was chairman of District 1080 Vocational Service Committee (2001 – 05).
+In Rotary for over 25 years, and was chairman of District 1080 Vocational Service Committee (2001 to 2005).
 He is keen to ensure that high ethical standards are recognised as a unique feature of Rotary.
 For over 10 years David has been a volunteer with the Felixstowe Area Community Transport Scheme.